Burundi Workers' Party

 Burundi Workers' Party (Parti des travailleurs du Burundi, PTB; Umugambwe w'Abakozi b'Uburundi, UBU) was a clandestine communist party in Burundi.
 Its primary constituency was the large Burundian refugee population situated in neighboring Rwanda.

+UBU was one of two movements that emerged from the MEPROBA (Mouvement des étudiants progressistes barundi), a leftist student organization created in exile in Belgium at the beginning of the 1970s following the ethno-political massacres of 1965 and 1969.
+In the aftermath of the1972 Ikiza, MEPROBA was split over debates on whether to focus on ethnicity or to maintain a more orthodox Marxist analysis, the two factions developing into the TABARA and UBU respectively.
 The party was founded in December 1979 by Salvator Buyagu, Cyprien Ntaryamira, Melchior Ndadaye, Jérôme Ndiho, Festus Ntanyungu, Jean Ndikumana, Sylvestre Ntibantunganya, and several others.

 When UBU was disbanded, followers of Ndadaye regrouped into the Front for Democracy in Burundi (FRODÉBU).